gfmio/travis-shields-docs/README.md

 - the [rollup](https://rollupjs.org) module bundler
 - the [mocha](https://mochajs.org/) test framework, [chai](https://www.chaijs.com/) assertion library and [istanbul](https://istanbul.js.org) code coverage tool with its [nyc](https://www.npmjs.com/package/nyc) command line interface
 - [Travis.CI](https://travis-ci.com) for continuous integration (running tests and deploying new package versions)
-- [CodeCov](https://codecov.io) and [Code Climate](http://codeclimate.com) for monitoring monitoring code coverage and watching the codebase for code smells
+- [CodeCov](https://codecov.io) and [Code Climate](http://codeclimate.com) for monitoring code coverage and watching the codebase for code smells
 - [semantic-release](https://semantic-release.gitbook.io/) to release new versions of the package, when code gets pushed to the master branch and significant changes have occurred, and for generating the changelog
 - [husky](https://www.npmjs.com/package/husky) to run commit hooks
 - [prettier](https://prettier.io/) for auto-formatting the source code (run as a pre-commit hook on all staged changes)
-- [commitlint](https://conventional-changelog.github.io/commitlint/) for ensuring that all commit messages follow the same format (run as a a commit message hook)
+- [commitlint](https://conventional-changelog.github.io/commitlint/) for ensuring that all commit messages follow the same format (run as a commit message hook)
 - [commitizen](http://commitizen.github.io/cz-cli/) for writing commit messages adhering to the required format.
 Instead of using `git commit` to push commits, you use `yarn commit`, which invokes commitizen.
 - Shields from [shields.io](https://shields.io) for displaying a range of status info about the repository and package
 - [David](https://david-dm.org) for monitoring if all dependencies are up to date